AthemiS13/nutrix/README.md

-# NutriBuddy — Calorie & Macro Tracker
+# Nutrix — Calorie & Macro Tracker

-NutriBuddy is a modern, privacy-friendly calorie and macronutrient tracker built with Next.js and Firebase, featuring USDA FoodData Central integration for accurate nutrition data.
+Nutrix is a modern, privacy-friendly calorie and macronutrient tracker built with Next.js and Firebase, featuring USDA FoodData Central integration for accurate nutrition data.
 This single README contains everything you need: features, setup, architecture, deployment, troubleshooting, and more.

 ## Table of Contents
 - Features